ansys/pysystem-coupling/doc/source/contributing.rst

 The generated code is written to the directory ``src/ansys/systemcoupling/core/adaptor/api_<version>``, where ``<version>`` is the version of the System Coupling instance that was run in the background by the generation script.
-For example, the version ``23_2`` corresponds to the System Coupling 2023 R2.
+For example, the version ``24_1`` corresponds to the System Coupling 2024 R1.
-The default is ``23_2``, which means that this release of System Coupling is expected to be at the installation location given by the ``AWP_ROOT232`` environment variable.
+The default is ``24_1``, which means that this release of System Coupling is expected to be at the installation location given by the ``AWP_ROOT241`` environment variable.

 You can override the default behavior and run a different version, and generate the API classes for this different version, by setting either the ``SYSC_ROOT`` environment variable to point to the root directory of your System Coupling installation or the ``AWP_ROOT`` environment variable to point to the root of an Ansys installation.
 If ``SYSC_ROOT`` and ``AWP_ROOT`` environment variables are both set, the former takes priority.
-Additionally, both of these environment variables take priority over the ``AWP_ROOT232`` environment variable.
+Additionally, both of these environment variables take priority over the ``AWP_ROOT241`` environment variable.

 Build documentation
 -------------------
-To build the PySystemCoupling documentation locally, you must have first generated the API classes as described in :ref:`ref_generate_api`.
-This is because some of the documentation is extracted from these classes.
+Before building the PySystemCoupling documentation locally, ensure that you have followed the steps to generate the API classes as described in :ref:`ref_generate_api`.
+This is necessary because some of the documentation is extracted from these API classes.

 Because multiple versions of the API classes can exist, you must set the ``PYSYC_DOC_BUILD_VERSION`` environment variable to tell the documentation build which version to use.
 Given that there is no default for this environment variable, you *must* set it.
 The value should be a string in the same form as the ``<version>`` component of the ``api_<version>`` directory.
-For example, "23_2".
+For example, "24_1".

-With this variable set, run this code to build the documentation:
+With this variable set, run these commands to build the documentation:

 .. code::